Types Of Agave Plants For The Garden

 Agave Colorata (Ash Agave)

-Agave Colorata is native to coastal, areas of Sonora, Mexico.
+Agave Colorata is native to the coastal areas of Sonora, Mexico.
 It thrives in warmer climates, with full sun and low water.

 Agave Titanota (Rancho Tambor Agave)

-Agave Titanota aka the Rancho Tambor Agave is a slow-growing compact solitary rosette reaches a maximum height of 1′ – 2′ feet and a width of 2′ – 3′ feet.
+Agave Titanota, aka the Rancho Tambor Agave, is a slow-growing compact solitary rosette that reaches a maximum height of 1′ – 2′ feet and a width of 2′ – 3′ feet.

-Light-colored green leaves one to 2′ feet long and about 5″ inches wide.
+Light-colored green leaves 1′ to 2′ feet long and about 5″ inches wide.
 The terminal thorns are interestingly flat.

-These are just a few of the best types of agave plants for home and garden.
+These are just a few of the best types of agave plants for the home and garden.

-Check out this collection of 15 interesting Agave types for use as potted plants or in sunny areas around your home:
+Check out this collection of 15 types of agave cactus for use as potted plants or in sunny areas around your home:

 NOTE: Polianthes tuberosa is now known as Agave amica.